otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/05-testing-and-storybook.md

 ### User Acceptance Testing

+User acceptance testing (UAT) is a type of software testing in which end-users or clients test a software application to determine whether it meets their requirements and expectations.
+UAT aims to ensure that the software is fit for purpose, satisfies the user's needs, and is ready for deployment.

+UAT is usually performed after all other testing has been completed.
+During UAT, end-users or clients are provided a test environment to test the software with their data and scenarios.
+They perform tasks, evaluate the software's functionality, and provide feedback on any issues they encounter.

+**What does a simple UAT test plan look like?**

+1. Introduction:
+Provide an overview of the UAT test plan, including the purpose of testing, scope of testing, and expected outcome.

+2. Test Environment:
+Describe the test environment, including the hardware and software requirements, test data, and any other resources needed for testing.

+3. Test Cases:
+* Identify the test cases that will be used to evaluate the software.
+* Each test case should have a unique identifier, description, and expected outcome.

+4. Test Execution:
+* Provide instructions on how to execute the test cases.
+* Define the criteria for passing or failing each test case.
+* Include a timeline for completing the testing.

+5. Defect Management:
+* Define the process for reporting defects.
+* Identify the roles and responsibilities of the testing and development teams in managing defects.

+6. Acceptance Criteria:
+* Define the acceptance criteria for the software.
+* Identify the requirements that must be met for the software to be considered acceptable.

+7. Conclusion:
+* Summarise the results of the UAT testing.
+* Identify any issues or concerns that were identified during testing.
+* Make recommendations for improving the software or the testing process.

 ## Storybook

 **Storybook** is a UI development tool that allows you develop your component outside your application and in an isolated environment.